opencv/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 - It takes a `cv::Mat` from the detector and a `cv::Mat` from the input; it returns an array of ROI's where faces have been detected.

-- There is `cv::Mat` data parsing by the pointer on a float used.
+- `cv::Mat` data parsing by the pointer on a float is used here.

 - By far the most important thing here is solving an issue that sometimes detector returns coordinates located outside of the image; if we pass such an ROI to be processed, errors in the landmarks detection will occur.
-The frame box `borders` is created and then intersected with the face rect (by `operator&()`) to handle such cases and save the ROI which is for sure inside the frame.
+The frame box `borders` is created and then intersected with the face rectangle (by `operator&()`) to handle such cases and save the ROI which is for sure inside the frame.

 Data parsing after the facial landmarks detector happens according to the same scheme with inconsiderable adjustments.